icorne/fee-unit-testing-jest-angular/README.md

 ## Exercise 3
 ### Karma/Jasmine testing in an Angular Framework
+Every components has 2 spec files.
+The first one is meant to use the Angular and TestBed configuration.
+The second one is for testing the component excluding the Angular and TestBed configuration.
 Again make sure to read [Angular Testing]((https://angular.io/guide/testing)) when getting stuck.
 The difficulty of the tests will grow gradually and testing certain parts will cover other parts as well.
 Testing edge cases will be important!